eccentricdevotion/TARDIS/accessories.md

 You can craft two Whovian accessories items in-game so that you can be cool like the Doctor.

-For best results (and custom textures) you should use the TARDIS-MCP resource pack, and an MCPatcher modded client.
+To see the custom accessory textures, you will need to use the [TARDIS-Resource-Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/).

 ### Bow ties